revelrylabs/strap/README.md

 ## Motivation
 Replacing [Boxen](https://github.com/boxen/boxen/) in [GitHub](https://github.com/) with a better tool.
 This post outlines the problems with Boxen and requirements for Strap and other tools used by GitHub: http://mikemcquaid.com/2016/06/15/replacing-boxen/

+## Why is this a fork??
+We've made some customizations from Mike McQuaid's original scripts.
+Ours does additional things like install asdf.

 ## Features
 - Disables Java in Safari (for better security)
 - Enables the macOS screensaver password immediately (for better security)